 Support is really poor at Coinfloor.
 The only option available to you is to send the team an email.
 As such, there is no phone support or live chat facility.
 When trading with your own money, you want a platform that is able to resolve urgent queries immediately.
 Some issues cannot wait hours, or even days, for an email response.
 However, as the platform has been operational since 2012, it is unlikely that this will change any time soon.

-If you want a cryptocurrency exchange that offers support in real-time, via both live chat and phone support, then you might want to consider eToro.
+If you want a cryptocurrency exchange that offers support in real-time, via both live chat and phone support, then you might want to consider Coinbase.

 Coinfloor pros and cons

-✅ Fees at eToro are significantly lower than Coinfloor.
-Deposits are free at eToro, while withdrawals cost just $25.
-Moreover, eToro does not charge trading fees, other than what you see in the spread.
+- Fees at Coinbase are significantly lower than Coinfloor.
+Deposits are free at Coinbase, while withdrawals cost just $25.
+Moreover, Coinbase does not charge trading fees, other than what you see in the spread.

-✅ Coinfloor doesn’t allow you to short cryptocurrencies, while eToro does.
+- Coinfloor doesn’t allow you to short cryptocurrencies, while Coinbase does.

-✅ Customer support at Coinfloor is only available via email. eToro offers email, live chat, and phone support.
+- Customer support at Coinfloor is only available via email.
+Coinbase offers email, live chat, and phone support.

-✅ eToro allows you to get started with a deposit of just $200, while Coinfloor has a minimum deposit of $1,000
+- Coinbase allows you to get started with a deposit of just $200, while Coinfloor has a minimum deposit of $1,000.

 When Coinfloor was first set up in 2012, its main purpose was to offer Bitcoin trading to those holding GBP.
 This was a specific niche in the market, and to a certain degree, it worked quite well.
 However, although the platform has been operational for more than seven years now, its capabilities are extremely limited.